rauland/iac/README.md

 This project demonstrates reproducible infrastructure by leveraging IaC and automation.
 It can be dropped into any existing Proxmox environment and customised as required.

-To get started, clone this repo.
+To get started, fork this repo.
 Included is workflows that can bootstrap your state file.

 Also included is:
 - Ansible for Configuration Management